ServerPress/wpsitesync/readme.txt

 Yes!
 The WPSiteSync for Content needs to be installed on the local or Staging server (the website you're moving the data from - the Source), as well as the Live server (the website you're moving the data to - the Target).

-= Does this plugin Synchronize all of my content at once? =
+= Does this plugin Synchronize all of my content (Pages and Posts) at once? =

 No. WPSiteSync for Content will only synchronize the Page or Post content that you are editing.
 And it will only Synchronize the content when you tell it to.
 This allows you to control exactly what content is moved between sites and when it will be moved.